-How much does it cost to join eHarmony? eHarmony cost and subscription pricing are listed below with promotional codes (coupons) you can use below that. eHarmony is reluctant to give out this information until you’re an official member…and since becoming a member involves a very long personality profile test, I wanted to list them here.
+How much does eHarmony cost? eHarmony cost and subscription pricing are listed below with discussion on some of the differences in plans, specifically Basic, TotalConnect and Premier.
+It’s hard to see how much eHarmony costs unless you’re an official member…and since becoming a member involves a rather long personality profile test, I wanted to provide eHarmony prices to those intersted.

 In addition to those prices, eHarmony also has promotions (which you can find here) that give a discount for the longer-term subscriptions.
 These are time-sensitive and therefore not always available but when they are you can save up to 20%.